 Protecting Endangered Whales Calls Focus to the Area as a Place Worth Saving.

 Bahia de Petatlan, Laguna Potosi and the small fishing village of Barra de Potosi are facing accelerated environmental degradation.
 The fisheries throughout Guerrero are in a state of collapse.
 Runoff pollution is bleaching our corals and making our wildlife sick.
 Climate change is causing more frequent, violent storms every year and affecting the temperature and acidity of the ocean.
 In recent years, FONATUR, (Fondo National de Turismo), the Mexican national trust fund for tourist development approached cruise ship lines with an offer for a pier to be built in front of the estuary fed by Bahia de Potosi.
 Fortunately, the proposal was eventually abandoned, mostly likely due to financial challenges and pressure from the local community.
 Not only does the open water host a population of migrating whales and countless species of fish, bird and sea life, but a 450-acre estuary surrounds the 600-person fishing village located at the end of the beach.
 A local group of concerned citizens is fighting to remove the threat of future development.
 A healthy ecotourism industry, deep environmental education programs, published scientific evidence identifying the region as critical habitat for hundreds of marine and terrestrial species, and an empowered, organized community of local leaders could tip the scales in favor of protection.

 Disempowered Locals Need Work and Options

 In recent years, the fish population appears to have declined, mostly likely due to an increase in commercial gillnet fishing and climate change.
 Local fishermen are growing desperate.
-Many resort to harvesting endangered turtle eggs and selling them as a means of survival.
+Many resort to harvesting endangered turtle eggs and other illegal activities as a means of survival.
 Creating a viable, responsible whale watching industry along with other sustainable ecotourism options will help to alleviate this financial pressure.

 Good for Science: